-After opening the vine, you may either see the squash borer right away or you need to search around for it.
+After opening the vine, you may see the worm right away, or you need to search around for it.
 Once you spot the squash vine borer, pull it out with a needle or sharp object and then squash it.
 You may also drop it in soapy water.

 Homemade Pest Control

-Spraying an insecticide or pest control can also get rid of these pests.
-However, using a commercial insecticide is harmful not only to these insects but also to beneficial insects, and your family, too.
+Spraying an insecticide or pest control can also get rid of these garden pests.
+However, using a commercial insecticide is harmful not only to these insects but also to beneficial insects and your family, too.
 But there are non-toxic and safe pest control options!

 Neem Oil Solution